Affordable Care Act Tax Provisions

 Individual Shared Responsibility Provision

-Starting in 2014, the individual shared responsibility provision calls for each individual to either have minimum essential coverage for each month, qualify for an exemption, or make a payment when filing his or her federal income tax return.
+Starting in 2014, the individual shared responsibility provision calls for each individual to either have minimum essential coverage for each month, qualify for an exemption or make a payment when filing his or her federal income tax return.
 On June 26, 2013, the IRS released Notice 2013-42, which provides transition relief for employees eligible to enroll in a non-calendar year employer-sponsored health plan that begins in 2013 and ends in 2014.
 On Aug.
 27, 2013, the Department of the Treasury and the IRS issued final regulations on the individual shared responsibility provision.
-On Jan.
-23, 2014, the Department of the Treasury and the IRS issued proposed regulations addressing several issues that were identified in the preamble to the final regulations.
 On July 24, 2014, the IRS issued Rev. Proc.
 2014-46, which provides the 2014 monthly national average premium for qualified health plans that have a bronze level of coverage.
 This amount is used to determine the maximum individual shared responsibility payment that may be due.
-On November 21, 2014, the Department of the Treasury and the IRS issued regulations finalizing the January 2014 proposed regulations.
-The final regulations address the treatment of health reimbursement arrangements, cafeteria plans, and wellness program incentives for purposes of determining the unaffordability exemption for individuals with offers of employer sponsored coverage.
+On Jan.
+16, 2015, the IRS issued Rev. Proc.
+2015-15, which provides the 2015 monthly national average premium for qualified health plans that have a bronze level of coverage.
+On Nov.
+21, 2014, the Department of the Treasury and the IRS issued final regulations addressing the treatment of health reimbursement arrangements, cafeteria plans, and wellness program incentives for purposes of determining the unaffordability exemption for individuals with offers of employer sponsored coverage.
 The regulations also provide that certain limited benefit Medicaid and TRICARE coverage is not minimum essential coverage (Notice 2014-10, issued on Jan.
 23, 2014, provides transition relief from the shared responsibility payment for months in 2014 in which individuals have this limited benefit coverage).
-On November 21, 2014, the IRS issued Notice 2014-76, which identifies the hardship exemptions from the individual shared responsibility payment that a taxpayer may claim on a Federal income tax return without obtaining an exemption certification from a Health Insurance Marketplace.
+On Nov.
+21, 2014, the IRS issued Notice 2014-76, which identifies the hardship exemptions from the individual shared responsibility payment that a taxpayer may claim on a federal income tax return without obtaining an exemption certification from a Health Insurance Marketplace.
 For additional information on the individual shared responsibility provision, see our ISRP page and questions and answers.
 Additional information on exemptions and minimum essential coverage is available in final regulations issued by the U.S. Department of Health & Human Services.

 Health Coverage for Older Children